mendix/docs/content/web-modeler/page-editor-widgets-text.md

 To configure **Content** and add attributes to it, do the following:

 1. Place the widget (**Text**, **Paragraph**, or **Heading**) inside a data container (a list view or a data view) and set an entity for the list view/data view.
-For more information, see [Data View & List View Properties in the Web Modeler](page-editor-data-view-list-view).
+For more information, see [Data View & List View Properties](page-editor-data-view-list-view).
 This is necessary to allow attributes of the selected entity to be inserted into the text.

 2. Open **Properties** of the **Text**, **Paragraph**, or **Heading**, delete the default text in the **General** section > **Content** and start typing the message you want to show to the end-user.